 Tiffany's profile will be uploaded soon.

 Natalie Tang - Casa Teacher

 I began teaching Casa children at Kennedy Montessori in 2016.
 In that year I was fortunate to teach alongside an amazing teacher, Mrs. Usha Singh, from whom I acquired invaluable skills and knowledge that have helped me to navigate the wonderful world of the Casa child.
 I completed my training at Toronto Montessori Institute under the direction of four inspirational teachers.
 I learned the method for teaching the five main areas of the Montessori curriculum, but more importantly, I learned that our teaching method helps to develop the all-important life skills that are necessary for children to move effectively within our world; impulse control, body awareness, the ability to remain focused and the flexibility to handle change and disappointment.
 I love to share arts and crafts with my students.
 I look forward to our yearly Christmas crafts!
 I feel that every child deserves a Montessori education, and Kennedy Montessori is a great place to be.
 We are a small staff with a big heart.

-Ann's profile will be uploaded soon.
+Nancy's profile will be uploaded soon.